jerry1oo/CSE112-Neon/README.md

 ## Release
   This is done through Gitub Actions.
-To do so ensure that you are making a Pull Request from branch dev into master.
-On top of that you will need to make sure that you follow the following steps.

     1. Make sure you are working in the release branch
     2. Update the version in your project's package.json file (e.g. 1.2.3)